Overview

 When the Personalised Cards paragraph is added to a page:

-The site compares each piece of content’s taxonomy terms with the logged-in user’s CiviCRM “interests.”
+The site compares each piece of content’s taxonomy terms with the values stored in the associated CiviCRM custom field on the logged-in user.

 Cards matching those shared terms are displayed to that user.